Solutions

 They hide away in a pocket when they’re not needed.
 They reflect 78% of the heat from the window from direct sunlight, whereas an internal equivalent would reflect just 5%.

-The Velux Anti-Heat Blackout Blind can provide blackout, are even more effective at keeping the heat out, and can be operated by remote control.
+There’s a more robust alternative, the Velux Anti-Heat Blackout Blind.
+They can provide blackout, are even more effective at keeping the heat out, and can be operated by remote control.
 They reflect up to 90% reduction of heat.

 Head to this blog post for a case study- Install External Shading on our Roof Windows